 Though Jenny's older step-siblings worked in the family's restaurant, their roles were different from Jenny's.
 "They did their shift, and they got paid.
 My step-mom would say, 'Oh, just leave.
 Jenny will clean up the tables and take your tips off the table.
-She'll finish the cleaning."
+She'll finish the cleaning.""

 As sixth grade ended, her step-mother decided Jenny should repeat that grade.
 There was little discussion.
 "My stepmom just said, 'My daughters were all held back in sixth grade, and you're gonna be held back, too."
-And that was that.
+Jenny does not remember discussing her progress with her parents, her teachers, or the principal.
+"I just thought, 'Okay, I'm getting held back.'
+And that was that."
 The school principal, Jenny recalls, attempted to dissuade her step-mother.
 Her step-mother remained adamant.

 In the fall, Jenny began her second attempt at sixth grade.
 Her friends had moved on to seventh grade.
 At the end of each school day, she worked in the restaurant.
 School faded in importance.
 "I felt like an idiot.
 I felt like a loser," Jenny recalls.
-"At that point I kind of gave up.
+"I felt numb.
+And I think at that point I kind of gave up.
 My life was dishes and laundry and ironing and housework."
-Her grades suffered.
+Her grades in school did not improve.